pingcap/docs-tidb-operator/en/replace-nodes-for-local-disk.md

 ## Step 1: Clone the configuration of the original TiDB cluster

-1. Export a clone of the cluster configuration file, `tidb-cluster-clone.yaml`, by running the following command:
+1. Export a copy of the cluster configuration file, `tidb-cluster-clone.yaml`, by running the following command:

     {{< copyable "shell-regular" >}}